House construction cost in Bangalore is Rs 1500 / sq ft

 BUA: 2600 sq ft to 4250 sq ft

 One needs to note that nowadays one might come across buildings that are having G+4 floors on 30×40 site.
-As the Plan sanction will only have approval for a G+3 floors with ground floor for full parking.
+As the Plan sanction will only have approval for a G+3 floors with the ground floor for full parking.

-This kind of deviation is seen on b Katha site which has more than 35% building bylaws violation which later expected to be rectified when Akrama Sakrama comes into the picture.
+This kind of deviation is seen on the b Katha site which has more than 35% building bylaws violation which later expected to be rectified when Akrama Sakrama comes into the picture.
 If one builds G+4 floors, then its expected to yield a Rental income close to Rs 70K + again depends on loc.

 Ground Floor : Parking for 3 cars and adequate 2 wheeler parking.